Stuart K. Williams , Ph.D.

 Division Chief, Bioficial Heart

-Dr. Stuart Williams received his Ph.D. in cell biology from the University of Delaware, followed by postdoctoral training in pathology at the Yale School of Medicine.
-During the period 1980 to 1990 he held a faculty appointment at Jefferson Medical College, where he was director of research in the department of surgery.
-In 1990 Dr. Williams joined the faculty at the University of Arizona and established the section of surgical research in the department of surgery.
-In 1997 he founded the University of Arizona biomedical engineering program, creating a research and educational link between the medical school and the college of engineering.
-He held faculty positions jointly in biomedical engineering, surgery, physiology and materials science and engineering.
+Dr. Stuart Williams received his Ph.D. in Cell Biology from the University of Delaware followed by postdoctoral training in Pathology at the Yale School of Medicine.
+During the period 1980 to 1990 he held a faculty appointment at Jefferson Medical College where he was Director of Research in the Department of Surgery.
+In 1990 Dr. Williams joined the faculty at the University of Arizona and founded the University of Arizona Biomedical Engineering Program creating a research and educational link between the Medical School and College of Engineering.
+He held faculty positions jointly in Biomedical Engineering, Surgery, Physiology and Materials Science and Engineering.

-Dr. Williams has authored over 300 scientific publications.
-His entrepreneurial spirit has resulted in 16 issued US patents with numerous patents pending.
-He has founded three biotechnology companies, maintained active managerial positions and has been an active consultant to the medical device and pharmaceutical community.
-He is a fellow of the American Heart Association and a fellow of the American Institute of Medical and Biological Engineering.
+Dr. Williams has authored over 400 scientific publications including scientific papers, abstracts, book chapters and editorials.
+His entrepreneurial spirit has resulted in 22 issued US patents with numerous patents pending.
+He has founded several biotechnology companies; maintained active managerial positions and has been an active consultant to the medical device, regenerative medicine and pharmaceutical community.
+He is a Fellow of the American Heart Association and a Fellow of the American Institute of Medical and Biological Engineering.